apache/petri/content/pages/faq.md

 * **Transfer of Registered Trademarks**.
 If there are any registered trademarks then the transfer agreement will be discussed with the VP, Brand in advance.
+* **Software Grant**.
+Petri should collect [software grants](https://www.apache.org/licenses/contributor-agreements.html#grants).
 * **Committers**.
 Petri can collect ICLAs in advance of going to TLP.
   Petri can make the committers from a prospective community Petri committers in order to create accounts.
 * **Resources**.
-Graduation proposals will include a **Transition Plan** explaining the actions that the project intends to take once the PMC is established.
+Graduation proposals will include a **Transition Plan** explaining the actions that the project has already taken or intends to take once the PMC is established.
 This may include:
   * Creating Apache project mailing lists
   * Creating Apache issue trackers
   * Creating Apache wikis
   * Creating Apache code repositories
   * Migrating code repositories to Apache
+  * Applying the Apache License
   * Creating Apache web presence
   * Migrating web presence from Project to Apache
   * Rebranding web, code, documentation from Project to Apache Project